surajtc/gre-vocab-builder/README.md

 * The Vocabulary List used in this project is sourced from [Greg Mat's Vocabulary List (900 words)](https://gregmatapi.s3.amazonaws.com/media/misc/files/gregmat_wordlist.pdf).

-Thank you Greg Mat :simple_smile:.
+Thank you Greg Mat 🙂
-For more information checkout [gregmat.com](https://www.gregmat.com/).
+, For more information checkout [gregmat.com](https://www.gregmat.com/).

 ## Screenshots